Daylight Saving Time Starts Sunday, Could This be the Last Year We ‘Spring Forward’? - NewsBreak

 Hawaii and most of Arizona are the only states who do not ‘spring forward’ or ‘fall back.’
 Other U.S. territories, like Puerto Rico, follow permanent standard time also.

-The post Daylight Saving Time Starts Sunday, Could This be the Last Year We ‘Spring Forward’? appeared first on Wilson County Source .
+The post Daylight Saving Time Starts Sunday, Could This be the Last Year We ‘Spring Forward’? appeared first on Cheatham County Source .

 Comments / 0